SOP Training Matrix

 The matrix itself is not a regulatory requirement in the way that training records are.
 But it is the most efficient way to demonstrate that your training program is organized and current.
 Auditors request it because reviewing individual records one at a time is slow.
 A well-maintained matrix answers most training questions in seconds.

 The problem for small teams is keeping the matrix accurate.
 When it lives in a spreadsheet, every SOP revision, new hire, role change, and completed acknowledgment requires a manual update.
 Over time, the matrix drifts from reality — and during an audit, that drift becomes visible.
+If your team still relies on a spreadsheet for this, see our guide to replacing your SOP training spreadsheet with purpose-built software.

 Essential fields in a training matrix